Benchmarking of Massively Parallel Phase-Field Codes for Directional Solidification: Conclusion

 \section{Conclusion}

 We have presented a benchmark problem for directional solidification in binary alloys, comparing two distinct numerical implementations, GPU-PF and PRISMS-PF, under a unified thin-interface PF formulation.
 By enforcing identical physical models, boundary conditions, and initialization protocols, we systematically isolate numerical effects to assess convergence behavior, stability, predictive accuracy, and performance across a broad parameter space.
+The central contribution of this work is a rigorous, direct (``apples-to-apples'') comparison of two fundamentally different phase-field implementations under a common quantitative model and experimentally relevant conditions.

-The results demonstrate excellent agreement between the two codes in 2D and 3D simulations for both additive manufacturing (Section \ref{sec:2DAlcu}) and microgravity solidification (Sections \ref{sec:2DDSIR} and \ref{sec:3DDSIR}) regimes, with the exception of the comparison case where complex chaotic evolution was identified.
-The GPU-PF and PRISMS-PF codes yield near-perfect agreement in key morphological features, such as the dendrite tip position, primary spacing, and interfacial morphology.
-This validates both solvers under experimentally relevant conditions, in which the measured spacing falls within the theoretically predicted stability range.
-The comparisons also highlighted the importance of the choice of initial condition in the simulations, since certain initial conditions can lead to chaotic dynamics, where the predictions diverge.
+The results demonstrate excellent agreement between the two codes in 2D and 3D simulations for both high-velocity solidification conditions (Section \ref{sec:2DAlcu}) and microgravity solidification regimes(Sections \ref{sec:2DDSIR} and \ref{sec:3DDSIR}).
+Key morphological metrics, such as the dendrite tip position, primary spacing, and interface morphology, show near-perfect overlap when the composite perturbation is used to initialize the interface.
+This validates both solvers under experimentally relevant conditions, where the measured spacing falls within the theoretically predicted stability range.
+The comparisons also highlighted the importance of the choice of initial condition in the simulations, since certain initial conditions can lead to chaotic dynamics, where the codes become incomparable.

 The GPU-PF code, based on explicit finite differences with preconditioned phase fields, achieves high throughput and nearly ideal scaling for large domains on multi-GPU architectures.
 In contrast, PRISMS-PF, leveraging adaptive mesh refinement and matrix-free finite elements, offers greater efficiency for moderate domain sizes, better resolution near moving interfaces, and more robust convergence in cases with interface misorientation relative to the simulation grid.
 These complementary strengths underscore trade-offs inherent in code architecture and discretization strategies, key considerations for scaling PF simulations in ICME workflows.